stutrek/react-multi-page-form/README.md

     isComplete: (data: Partial<DataT>) => boolean;
     // determines if this should be a final step in the flow isFinal?: (data: Partial<DataT>) => boolean;
-    // if you need specific validation logic, put it here.
     // Mounted inputs are automatically validated.
-    validate?: (data: Partial<DataT>) => ErrorList | undefined;
+    // If you need specific validation logic, put it here. validate?: (data: Partial<DataT>) => ErrorList | undefined;
     // callback on arrival
     onArrive?: (data: Partial<DataT>) => void;